 A direct loan or FHA-insured mortgage note will specify if HUD approval is required for prepayment.
-If the Section 202 direct loan note is silent on whether HUD prepayment approval is required, then the maturity of the direct loan is eligible under this category.
+If the Section 202 direct loan note is silent on whether HUD prepayment approval is required, then the maturity of the direct loan is a triggering event under this category.